zyannick/Atarax-AI/README.md

 # Available options:
 # --use-uv          This will create a .venv to use uv env (You need to have uv install in your OS)
 # --use-conda       Use conda environment
-# --clean           Clean previous installations
+# --clean           Clean previous builds
 # --clean-ccache    Clean C++ compilation cache
 # --use-cuda        Build with CUDA support
 # --only-cpp        Build only C++ components